Social influence

 Morton Deutsch and Harold Gerard described two psychological needs that lead humans to conform to the expectations of others.
 These include our need to be right (informational social influence) and our need to be liked (normative social influence).
 Informational influence (or social proof) is an influence to accept information from another as evidence about reality.
 Informational influence comes into play when people are uncertain, either from stimuli being intrinsically ambiguous or because of social disagreement.
 Normative influence is an influence to conform to the positive expectations of others.
 In terms of Kelman's typology, normative influence leads to public compliance and identification, whereas informational influence leads to private acceptance and internalization.
+Beyond these classic forms of social influence, University of Kansas psychologist Christian S Crandall emphasize that imitation, conformity, and social norms form the deeper foundation of how influence works.
+Humans are biologically prepared to pay attention to others and learn from them, and this shared expectation of what behaviors are appropriate (social norms), shapes nearly all group behavior.

 Types

 Social influence is a broad term that relates to many different phenomena.
 Listed below are some major types of social influence that are being researched in social psychology.
-For more information, follow the main article links provided.

 Kelman's varieties

 There are three processes of attitude change as defined by Harvard psychologist Herbert Kelman in a 1958 paper published in the Journal of Conflict Resolution.
 The purpose of defining these processes was to help determine the effects of social influence: for example, to separate public conformity (behavior) from private acceptance (personal belief).